Optimized for these browsers

 other hand do not necessarily need to have its support columns buried in concrete although

 that may be more desirable.
-Instead, if the structure is built over concrete, there are special
+Instead, if the attached structure is built over concrete, there

-brackets available to anchor the columns to the concrete.
-It may be necessary to add concrete
+are special brackets available to anchor the columns to the concrete.
+It may be necessary

-footings or potholes where the columns will be placed.
+to add concrete footings where the columns will be placed.
 Ask your local building inspector.

 |